ssadedin/bazam/README.md

 ## Getting it

-Just clone it and build with Gradle:
+You can clone it and build with zero install this way:

 ```
 git clone git@github.com:ssadedin/bazam.git
 cd bazam
-gradle clean jar
+./gradlew clean jar
 ```

 ## Running it